-Interestingly, the role of theta in control is often investigated using paradigms that use transient or instantaneous adjustments of goals as an index of cognitive control, with theta effects reported during the monitoring and implementation phases of control.
-For example, Sauseng and colleagues reported widespread frontoparietal coherence in the theta band when participants switched between digit magnitude and digit classification tasks compared to repeating one of these tasks (Sauseng et al., 2006).
-Yet the instructions to switch between tasks was encoded within the stimuli itself, adding to switch trials an additional target-resolution reactive control process.
-Similarly, other studies investigating theta synchronisation during control use paradigms that are unable to separate proactive and reactive control (e.g. Flanker tasks in Cavanagh et al., 2009).
-Curiously, by providing a preparatory cue to switch, separate studies have shown increases in alpha (8-13Hz) power (Mansfield, Karayanidis, & Cohen, 2012) and oscillatory synchronisation (Serrien, Pogosyan, Cassidy, & Brown, 2004), rather than theta.
-Although not the goals of these studies, they suggest the possibility of a dynamic shift in the cognitive control system that follows the separable proactive and reactive control modes.
-As functionally relevant neural coupling often occurs between frequencies (Jensen & Colgin, 2007), perhaps the frontoparietal control architecture dynamically utilises both theta and alpha oscillatory synchronisation dependent on contextual demands.
+Interestingly, the role of theta in cognitive control has been investigated almost exclusively using paradigms that do not differentiate between proactive and reactive control. .
+For example, Sauseng and colleagues reported widespread frontoparietal coherence in the theta band when participants switched randomly between digit magnitude and digit classification tasks compared to repeating one of these tasks (Sauseng et al., 2006).
+There was no advance information about whether the upcoming trial would require a switch or a repeat in task.
+Instead, the stimulus had to be encoded firstly decide which task needed to be implemented (e.g., repeat the same task or change to alternative task) and secondly to implement that task in the presence of competing information (e.g., respond smaller/greater than 5, ignore parity).
+Similarly, other studies investigating the role of theta synchronisation in cognitive control have used paradigms that do not differentiate between proactive and reactive control (e.g., Flanker tasks in Cavanagh et al., 2009).

+In fact, studies that have specifically targeted proactive control, by examining electrophysiological activity in the cue-target interval, i.e., the interval between an informative cue to switch or repeat task and the subsequent target, have shown changes not in theta, but in alpha (8-13Hz) power (Mansfield, Karayanidis, & Cohen, 2012) and oscillatory synchronisation (Serrien, Pogosyan, Cassidy, & Brown, 2004).
+Together, these findings suggest that proactive and reactive cognitive control modes may involve distinct neural processes.
+As functionally relevant neural coupling often occurs between frequencies (Jensen & Colgin, 2007), perhaps the frontoparietal control architecture dynamically shifts between theta and alpha oscillatory synchronisation depending on contextual demands.

 The current study aimed to investigate dynamic shifts in frontoparietal oscillatory synchronisation with respect to both proactive and reactive control processes.
 To do so, we employed a previously used cued task switching paradigm that allows us to disentangle both preparatory, proactive control processes from target-driven, reactive control (Karayanidis et al., 2009; Mansfield, Karayanidis, Jamadar, Heathcote, & Forstmann, 2011).
 Considering the implicated role of theta synchronisation in cognitive control, we wanted to explore whether there were differences in theta synchronisation between proactive and reactive control modes.
 We have previously shown switch specific event-related potential EEG components that are associated with preparation for a change in task and for target-driven implementation of a switch (Karayanidis et al., 2009; Nicholson, Karayanidis, Davies, & Michie, 2006).
 If switching is associated with increased frontoparietal theta synchronisation, we expect to see distinctive frontoparietal connectivity during the early preparation for an anticipated switch and post switch trial target onset, in line with Sauseng et al. (2006) that is absent for non-switch conditions.
 If theta connectivity is only associated with reactive control though, frontoparietal synchronisation should be observed in those conditions in which proactive control was not sufficient (i.e. switch-away and noninformative trials, see Methods).
 Finally, given previous suggestions of alpha activity during switch trials, we aimed to investigate the role of alpha synchronisation during switch-specific preparation.
 Previous work has suggested that the lower alpha band is associated with general attentional and readiness processes whereas the upper alpha band is linked to active working memory manipulation and inhibition so we explore the role of each sub-band uniquely (Klimesch, Sauseng, & Hanslmayr, 2007; Sauseng et al., 2005).